 Blocked filters and coils

-Room air conditioners are designed with a thermostat sensor (located behind the control panel), which measures the temperature of the air the unit is blowing out.
+Room air conditioners are also designed with a thermostat sensor (located behind the control panel), which measures the temperature of the air the unit is blowing out.
 If your unit is not blowing any cold air, the sensor may have been knocked out of its position.
 This requires a technician to adjust it back to its right place.

 In addition, check the thermostat status on the controller.
 If it’s set to ‘on’, make sure the thermostat is also set to ‘cool’ (read your manual if in doubt how).
 You might need to lower the temperature on your controller.